Philanthropies flow funds to climate technologies

 “There are still plenty of market risks,” she added, “but we’re out of the woods.”

 Not all of Prime’s picks have been winners.
-A reverse-osmosis water technology start-up called Anfiro, went out of business in January, even after receiving $1.2 million from Prime.
+A reverse-osmosis water technology start-up called Anfiro went out of business in January, even after receiving $1.2 million from Prime.
 Anfiro had sought to dramatically reduce the energy required to desalinate water.
 Yet “the technology didn’t quite pan out as we’d hoped,” said CEO and founder Jaime Mateus.

 “In the fullness of time I’d expect up to half of the things we invest in to fail,” Nordan said.
 “That is the nature of this business.”

-Note: An earlier version of this story included a photo caption that incorrectly stated the paper mill was located in Massachusetts.
-It is in Chile.